 The Directors are grateful to the various Departments and agencies of the Central andState Governments for their help and co-operation.
 They are thankful to the FinancialInstitutions and Banks for their continued help assistance and guidance.
 The Directorswish to place on record their appreciation of employees at all levels for their commitmentand their contribution.

-| ||On behalf of the Board of Directors |
+| ||By Order of the Board |

 | ||For RAJAPALAYAM MILLS LIMITED |

-|RAJAPALAIYAM ||P.R.
+|RAJAPALAYAM ||P.R.
 VENKETRAMA RAJA |